U.M. & M. TV Corporation: Retitling and marketing the Paramount shorts

-NTA acquired the Republic Pictures name in 1984, and through several acquisitions was eventually merged into Paramount Pictures, which in turn was owned by Viacom (as it has been since 1994).
-In early 2006, Viacom split itself into two corporations, one called Viacom (still owning Paramount Pictures), and the other called CBS Corporation.
-As a result, what would become Melange Pictures, LLC, a division of Viacom, now owns the theatrical distribution on behalf of Paramount Animation — all the more ironic since Paramount Pictures originally released the classic shorts in the first place — while Trifecta Entertainment & Media (inherited from CBS Television Distribution) owns the television distribution on behalf of Paramount Television Studios to the U.M. & M./NTA/Republic/Melange library, and Olive Films (under license from Paramount Home Entertainment) owns the home video distribution.
-Viacom and CBS re-merged on December 4, 2019, as ViacomCBS (which eventually renamed into Paramount Global).
+NTA acquired the Republic Pictures name in 1984, and through several acquisitions was eventually merged into Paramount Pictures, which in turn was owned by Viacom (which brought Paramount in 1994).
+At the end of 2005, Viacom split itself into two corporations, one called Viacom (still owning Paramount Pictures), and the other called CBS Corporation.
+As a result, Republic Pictures, an acquisition-only label owned by Paramount Pictures, now owns the theatrical distribution on behalf of Paramount Animation — all the more ironic since Paramount Pictures originally released the classic shorts in the first place — while Trifecta Entertainment & Media (inherited from CBS Television Distribution) owns the television distribution on behalf of Paramount Television Studios to the U.M. & M./NTA/Republic/Melange library, and Olive Films (under license from Paramount Home Entertainment) owns the home video distribution.
+Viacom and CBS re-merged on December 4, 2019, as ViacomCBS (now known as Paramount Skydance Corporation).

 However, restoration of the original Paramount openings to the black and white cartoons and shorts would be difficult, since U.M. & M. actually altered the original black-and-white negatives, although with today's CGI technology it is possible to authentically recreate such titles.
 The UCLA Film and Television Archive has restored many of the classic Paramount cartoons, complete with their original titles.